LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  2. One issue that has already come up is correct UsageFlags for WSI SwapChains and SurfaceProperties.
  3. Tons of other stuff including semaphore and synchronization validation.

-# Non-validation Layer Details

-## VK_LAYER_LUNARG_api_dump

-VK_LAYER_LUNARG_api_dump layer is used for dumping a stream of all the Vulkan API calls that are made, along with details of the parameters to those calls.

-### VK_LAYER_LUNARG_api_dump Pending Work

- 1. vkAllocateDescriptorSets does not correctly print out all of the created DescriptorSets (no array printing following main API txt)

 ## General Pending Work
 A place to capture general validation work to be done.
 This includes new checks that don't clearly fit into the above layers.